gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 one was younger–no more than twelve.
 Oh, and the one with the limp?
 He was blind in one eye, too."

-Piaerre goggled at him.
+Piaerre goggled at her.
 Razi's eyebrows rose into the middle of his forehead.
 "Truly?"

 Erileine shrugged, suddenly embarrassed.
 "No, I was just making that